Almas (folklore): In science

-According to legend, Zana of Tkhina was an Almas of great proportions entirely covered in hair, captured by hunters in the forests of Abkhazia in the mid-19th century.
-The residents of the village of Tkhina and cryptozoologists controversially considered Zana to be a wild man or a yeti; these theories are nowadays largely considered to be influenced by local folklore.
-In 2021, the presumed skull of Zana, was exhumed from a grave in a family cemetery, and was deemed to be human, being of an elderly woman with distinct equatorial features.
-DNA analysis of Zana (and six of her descendants) showed her to be human and of Central African origin.
+According to legend, Zana of Tkhina was an abnauayu, (the Abkhazian equivalent of the almas) of great proportions entirely covered in hair, captured by hunters in the forests of Abkhazia in the mid-19th century.
+Porshnev on being informed of the story of Zana travelled to Abkhazia, and collected stories from locals who claimed to have first-hand knowledge of her; he then synthesised the collected stories and published them.
+In 1964, Porshnev attempted to find the graves of Zana and her son Khwit, but was unsuccessful.
+The residents of the village of Tkhina and cryptozoologists, including Porshnev, considered Zana to be an almas; these theories are nowadays largely considered to be influenced by local folklore.
+In 2021, the skull Tkhina-75 was exhumed from a grave in a family cemetery, and genomic sequencing conclusively identified Tkhina-75 as Zana.
+Tkhina-75 was the skull of a middle-aged woman with distinct prognathism.
+DNA analysis of Zana (and six of her descendants) showed her to be of majority East African descent, with possible West African admixture.
 The appearance and behavior of Zana described in the legend could be explained by a genetic disorder known as congenital generalized hypertrichosis.